aitoss/OSS-CLASSES-2020-21/README.md

 You can see recording at https://youtu.be/AmbAbRIwTn0

 Class was conducted by [Akshay Sharma](http://www.github.com/AkshaySharma008) & [Satya Prakash](http://www.github.com/satya9500) from Third Year on Behalf of OSS Club.

+## Class-02 ( Introduction to Git & GitHub - Part 1 )
+In this class a basic understanding of any version control sysytem, why we need it? , how it is helping developers and what is its role in software devlopment lifecycle.
+A brief introduction to Git is covered in this class with hands on practices from installation to making commits, tracing back and versioning of any software.
+You can see recording at https://youtu.be/XxCItPGjAU4

+Class was conducted by [Rohit Kumar](http://www.github.com/The-Fuse) & [Lethal_Moana](http://www.github.com/Palak-137) under the guidance of [Shailesh Kumar Sahu](http://www.github.com/shellkore), [Akshay Sharma](http://www.github.com/AkshaySharma008) & [Satya Prakash](http://www.github.com/satya9500) on Behalf of OSS Club.